EB2 National Interest Waiver Processing Time

 If you are currently in the US as a student, you might consider the National Interest Waiver in the future.
 During the initial year of OPT, F1 students often consider the subject of longer term sponsorship with their employers.
 This would most likely take the form of entry in the H1B visa lottery, which occurs in March of the given fiscal year.
 Note that there is no guarantee of selection in the lottery, and if you are not selected, you may run the risk of not having work authorization in the U.S. following OPT.
 If your school of study is one that may be in the national interest of the US, consult with an immigration attorney about whether the H1B lottery process or NIW process is better suited for your situation.

 On a final note, if you feel that your National Interest Waiver case is strong, you can submit the application for the green card along with your National Interest Waiver petition (remember that it is a 2 step process: the NIW and then the green card application).
 This may be what your attorney advises you to do.
 The green card adjudication time can be as much as two years.
 However, along with the green card application, you may submit applications for ancillary work and travel permission, which usually takes about 6 months to receive from USCIS.
 These ancillary applications give you the right to work and travel internationally freely, without restriction, and do not hinge upon approval of the National Interest Waiver.
 If you feel you have a strong National Interest Waiver case, and want to apply for your green card along with your petition, in less than a year from starting your case you would most likely have unrestricted work and travel permission.
-As enticing as this may be, remember that you would still wait over a year for the adjudication of your petition, and then even longer to receive your green card.
+As enticing as this may be, remember that you would still wait over a year for the adjudication of your petition, and then even longer to receive your green card, depending on total EB2 NIW processing time.

 If you are a foreign national performing work that you feel is within the U.S. national interest with questions about your eligibility and the process, please contact my office to consult with your questions, and determine a strategy for you and help you build your case, and path to permanent residency.
 Please request a free consultation with our firm if you have any questions by clicking this link.